|

 about anything and everything in and around the paint shop can affect the quality of the

-discussion must therefore be limited to some of the more common
+covers some of the more common

 NA